Makoma: 1993–2002: Formation, Nzambe Na Bomoyi, and Mokonzi Na Bakonzi

 Nathalie Makoma, the band's lead vocalist, is pictured here.

 In early 2002, Makoma released their second studio album, Mokonzi Na Bakonzi ("King of Kings"), through JPS Production, a Cameroonian label founded by Jean Pierre Saah.
 The six-track album was introduced by its title song, which gained critical acclaim across Africa.
-To promote Mokonzi Na Bakonzi, the band performed in May 2002 at the Palais de la Culture in Abidjan, Côte d'Ivoire, delivering an interactive and improvisational show that was praised for its spiritually uplifting lyrics and audience engagement.
-Songs such as "Napesi", "Mokonzi Na Bakonzi", and "Natamboli" resonated strongly with audiences, who often sang along during performances.
-Despite its popularity, Mokonzi Na Bakonzi received limited media coverage, prompting the band to produce music videos to enhance its visibility.
-These videos were filmed in Montreal and Toronto, as well as in various African cities.
-In September 2002, Makoma embarked on a gospel outreach initiative targeting African youth, beginning with a performance at the Kenyatta International Conference Centre in Nairobi, Kenya.
+To promote Mokonzi Na Bakonzi, the band performed in May 2002 at the Palais de la Culture in Abidjan, Côte d'Ivoire.
+Despite its popularity, Mokonzi Na Bakonzi received limited media coverage and prompted them to produce music videos to enhance its visibility, which were filmed in Montreal and Toronto as well as in various African cities.
+In September 2002, Makoma embarked on their gospel outreach initiative that targeted African youth, beginning with a performance at the Kenyatta International Conference Centre in Nairobi, Kenya.
 Given the rampant HIV/AIDS epidemic in Africa, Nathalie emphasized the importance of respecting their bodies as God's temples and combating the rising HIV/AIDS rates.
 Afterward, they performed in Kitale en route to Kampala, where they played at the Nile Hotel gardens on 13 September and at Nakivubo Stadium on 15 September.
 Additional performances took place at Rwizi Arch Hotel in Mbarara on 20 September, followed by a show in Mbale at Wash & Wills on the 21st, and wrapped up with a concert at Pastor Robert Kayanja's Lubaga Cathedral on 22 September.
-Their tour continued with performances in Dar es Salaam, and on 2 November, the band received continental recognition when they were awarded Best African Group at the Kora Awards.
-The following month, during a concert organized by the Rally for Congolese Democracy at the Stade de l'Unité in Goma, chaos erupted when security forces fired shots to facilitate the band's exit.
-With only one functioning exit, the gunfire caused a stampede, resulting in the deaths of four people, including a 17-year-old girl, and injuries to approximately thirty others.
+Their tour continued with performances in Dar es Salaam, and on 2 November, they received continental recognition when they were awarded Best African Group at the Kora Awards.
+The next month, during a concert organized by the Rally for Congolese Democracy at the Stade de l'Unité in Goma, chaos erupted when security forces fired shots to facilitate the band's exit.
+With only one functioning exit, the gunfire caused a crowd crush, which resulted in four deaths, including a 17-year-old girl, and injuries to approximately 30 others.